 - First-and-last mile.
-In most places, high-frequency transit isn't within walking distance of where most people live and work.
 Microtransit connects people to the buses and trains that will then connect them to everything else, while taking single-occupancy cars off the road.

 - Transit deserts.
-It's not easy to build a transportation network in places that lack the population density necessary for efficient fixed-route buses or trains.
-Microtransit creates a more convenient and accessible service for riders in these areas.
+A transportation network in places that lack the population density necessary for efficient fixed-route buses or trains is difficult.
+Microtransit creates a more accessible service for riders in these areas.